huaminghuangtw/Second-Brain/Apple Notes/What to do when you have negative thoughtsemotions.md

 - When your thinking is contaminated by negative emotions, make as few decisions and engage in as few interactions as possible.
 This keeps these emotions from spilling over into your life and prevents you from making hasty decisions.
 	- The HALT Method for Decisions: Before making an important decision ask: "Am I hungry, angry, lonely, or tired?"
 If you answer "yes" to any of them, address it before making any decisions.
 	- You never regret taking a night to sleep on an emotional response.
 But you do regret ones done in the moment.
-- If you’re about to take an emotion-induced action, take more deep breaths and wait 24 hours
+- If you're about to take an emotion-induced action, take more deep breaths and wait 24 hours

 Negative thoughts/emotions in life are like a glass of water. &rarr; The absolute weight doesn't matter.
 It depends on how long you hold it. &rarr; Think about them for a while, nothing happens.
 Think about them a bit longer, they will begin to hurt.
 Think about them all day long, you will feel paralyzed and incapable of doing anything.